ChainMovers/suibase/docs/src/cookbook/guides/build.md

 ::: details Steps for measuring

-With sui-base, do the following to get one measurement:
+With suibase, do the following to get one measurement:

 ```shell
 $ localnet delete
 $ localnet update
 ```

-If you do not have sui-base, then do the following for the first measurements:
+If you do not have suibase, then do the following for the first measurements:

 ```shell
 $ git clone -b devnet https://github.com/MystenLabs/sui.git